A Celebration of Kathleen Ferrier

 Alongside music and theatre, the performance is illustrated throughout with a Powerpoint presentation presentation of rare photos, supplied by the Kathleen Ferrier Society archive, giving a further visual insight into the ‘person behind the voice’.
 The Society highly recommend the show and also offer to supply an exhibition to venues, tailored to the region performed in, with further archive material which can be viewed by the audience before and after the show, and during the interval.

 The show’s creator, Diana Moore, enjoys a highly acclaimed international career of her own.
 Recent reviews have praised her for her ‘emotional depth’ The Guardian, ‘thrilling technical bravura’ Gramophone, and ‘rich, evocative sound’ San Francisco Chronicle.

 The show can be tailored to either a 2 or 3 person format, and can be adapted to almost any venue.
-In the 2 person show, the narration is split between Diana and her accompanist - this has included renowned pianists John Reid, Christopher Glynn & Peter Wilkinson.
+In the 2 person show, the narration is split between Diana and her accompanist - this has included renowned pianists John Reid, Christopher Glynn & Joseph Middleton.
 In the 3 person format, the pair are joined by celebrated BBC broadcaster and founder member of the Kings Singers, Brian Kay, with whom Diana has collaborated to develop the script.

 How the show came about